we4sel/we4sel.github.io/js8opsuggestions.md

 	 - a repeat of their last transmission (very handy)
 	 - Rarely Logged

  -   **Relay**: transmissions can be relayed through intermediate stations
 	- In case of no direct path between a pair of stations in qso,
 	- Manual between the stations in qso
 	- Auto/mesh functions for the intermediate stations.
-	- It’s a little tedious to use in practice, but it’s worth tinkering with and learning to utilize. -
+	- It’s a little tedious to use in practice, but it’s worth tinkering with and learning to utilize.
 	-  Will be better when longer prop conditions return.
 	- Rarely Logged

  - **Mesh**: When not active at the keys/in qso, many of operators leave their stations powered on, unattended, in AUTO/HB/ACK purely to participate in this part of the mode.

-	 -   Automated “ping - pong” system of  **H**eart**B**eat &  **ACK**nowledgement (**HB**,  **ACK**  &  **SNR**
-	 - Lets the rest of the “network know who’s stations are available for relay/message
+	 -   Automated “ping - pong” system of  **H**eart**B**eat &  **ACK**nowledgement (**HB**,  **ACK**  &  **SNR**Lets the rest of the “network know who’s stations are available for relay/message
-	-   Helps to see propagation in both directions, especially when combined with [PSKReporter](hhttps://bit.ly/2KmSOM5)
-	   -   Gives a backbone for message notification. (this was condition of my station when you messaged me).
+   Helps to see propagation in both directions, especially when combined with [PSKReporter](hhttps://bit.ly/2KmSOM5) Gives a backbone for message notification. (this was condition of my station when you messaged me).
-	   - This comprises probably >75% of JS8 traffic
-	   - Mostly on the low offsets of 500-1000hz.
+   Comprises probably >75% of JS8 trafficMostly on the low offsets of 500-1000hz.
       	   - Can lead to frustration when it’s the only traffic and someone wants to ragchew!
       	   - Rarely logged

 	    -  **Example**: HB/ACKs from my station at 15w and the 5 automatic responses.
 	        >  - TX 14:41:00 - (1100) - WE4SEL: HB AUTO RELAY SPOT EM54 ⣿